-Hypochondria are excessive worry or feeling of being sick.
+Hypochondria is excessive worry or feeling of being sick.
 The people who have anxiety that they are constantly ill are called Hypochondriacs.
-They truly believe that something is wrong with them and visit to doctors frequently to get diagnosed.
-The people who are suffering from hypochondria don’t act as this way for attention but, rather they have serious concerns and anxiety about their well being.
+They truly believe that something is wrong with them and visit doctors frequently to get diagnosed.
+The people who are suffering from hypochondria don’t act like this way for attention but, rather they have serious concerns and anxiety about their well being.
 Some people with this disorder have a serious illness in the past, commonly during childhood.
 After hypochondria starts in young adulthood and can last many years.
 But it can occur at any age and in both men and women symptoms may become more intense after a stressful event for example; they may be convinced that something as simple as a sneeze is the sigh they have a horrible disease.

 Symptoms of Hypochondria

 - Regularly checking themselves for any sign of illness.